teixeluis/zte-lte-modem/README.md

 This integration exposes some of the features of this outdoor LTE modem to Home Assistant.
 Most notably it provides:

  * SMS sensor - everytime the modem receives an SMS, the event with the SMS content and metadata can be used in Home Assistant;
- * SMS text entity - allows SMS to be sent via the modem;
+ * SMS service - allows SMS to be sent via the modem;
- * Modem status sensor - provides realtime information regarding the modem operation;
+ * Modem status sensor - provides realtime information regarding the modem operation and status;

 ## Packages